 When a tooth becomes infected and has extensive nerve damage, a root canal is often necessary.
-Dr. Van Zyl performs this procedure at his Collierville practice, The Van Zyl Center for Advanced Dentistry.
+Dr. Van Zyl performs this procedure at his Rogers, AR, practice, Ozark Comprehensive Dentistry.
 After a root canal has been performed, Dr. Van Zyl recommends that patients reinforce the structure of the affected tooth with a dental crown.

 Root canals are really two bad words to patients.
 They associate it with